epics-containers/dev-e7/README.md

   adopting devcontainers or skeleton.
 - Provides VSCode settings at the level of the Workspace

+# Prerequisites

+The host folder in this project provides information on setting up a workstation to run this devcontainer.
+See [host](host/README.md)
 # Features

 ## Containers in Containers